 Now more than ever, it is crucial to take the necessary steps to ensure that all children are safe, loved and cherished.
 Here are four ways you can get involved, with resources included, so you can show your support year-round.

 1. Spread Awareness

 Change happens when we advocate for those who need it most.
-As the coronavirus pandemic continues to make its impact globally, children are at an increased risk of abuse and neglect, according to state Child Advocate Sarah Eagan.
-By bringing attention to these situations of abuse and neglect and informing others of its impact.
-Together, we can advocate for change.
-Help raise public awareness in your community, during this time, by posting a tip sheet on a public bulletin board or by sharing a message on your personal social media account.
+As we continue to recover from the COVID-19 pandemic, children are at an increased risk of abuse and neglect, according to researchers.
+By bringing attention to these situations of abuse and neglect and informing others of its impact, together, we can advocate for change.
+Help raise public awareness in your community, during this time, by sharing a message on your personal social media account.

 2. Speak Up

-As schools across the nation close due to the coronavirus, now more than ever, it is crucial to learn the signs of abuse and neglect.
+As schools across the nation start to regain some normalcy, it is crucial to learn the signs of abuse and neglect.
 Knowing the signs makes it possible for you to share the information with others and recognize situations of abuse in your community.
 If you suspect that a child is being abused, use the information you’ve learned to help make an informed decision about when to contact local authorities.
 By speaking up, you can make a difference in the lives of children who would otherwise have no one on their side.

 4. Make the Most of Your Time Together

 Spending extra time with your children strengthens your family and promotes child and family well-being, which is one of the most important ways to counter the cycle of abuse.
 For example, turn Friday nights into a family movie night; Order pizza, rent a movie and build a blanket fort that you can all crawl in to watch together.
 Encourage other families to do the same by sharing your ideas with friends!